thanhhue121/Promotional-Gifts-Tracking/README.md

-# 📊 TRACKING PROMOTIONAL GIFTS AND REVENUE Tracking Promotional Gifts and Revenue Impact
+# 📊 TRACKING PROMOTIONAL GIFTS AND REVENUE IMPACT

 ## 📌 Overview
 This code tracks **promotional gifts** in terms of **cost, revenue uplift, and gift count**.